mollyim/mollyim-android/README.md

 Molly connects to the Signal server, so you can chat with your Signal contacts seamlessly.
 Please remember to review their [Signal Terms & Privacy Policy](https://signal.org/legal/) before signing up.

-Molly is updated every two weeks to include the latest Signal changes and bug fixes.
+Every two weeks Molly is updated to include the latest features and bug fixes from Signal.

 ## Download